anusha-murali/anusha-murali.github.io/np.md

 Let's consider  the forward direction.
 Suppose $\Phi$ is satisfiable.
 Fix an arbitrary satisfying assignment.
 By definition, each clause in $\Phi$ contains at least one TRUE literal.
 So, we can choose a subset $S$ of $k$ vertices in $G$ that contains exactly one vertex per clause triangle, such that the corresponding $k$ literals are all TRUE.
 Because each triangle contains at most one vertex in $S$, no two vertices in $S$ are connected by a triangle edge.
 Because every literal corresponding to a vertex in $S$ is TRUE, no two vertices in $S$ are connected by a negation edge.
 We conclude that $S$ is an independent set of size $k$ in $G$.

+Let's consider the backward direction.
+Suppose $G$ contains an independent set $S$ of size $k$.
+Each vertex in $S$ must lie in a different clause triangle.
+Suppose we assign the value TRUE to each literal in $S$; because contradictory literals are connected by edges, this assignment is consistent.
+There may be variables $x$ such that neither $x$ nor $\neg{x}$ corresponds to a vertex in $S$; we can set these variables to any value we like.
+Because $S$ contains one vertex in each clause triangle, each clause in $\Phi$ contains (at least) one TRUE literal.
+We conclude that $\Phi$ is satisfiable.

 ***
 # Approximation Algorithms